 - you could capture by matching it from your hand, or

 - you can prove your partner can capture it, because your partner previously made a build of that value which was changed or taken by someone else and has not subsequently played a card of that value.

 There cannot be two builds of the same capture value on the table at the same time.
 That means that if your opponent has (for example) a build of 13, you are not allowed to make a 13-build of your own alongside it.
 You can make a second build of a value which your side already owns, but your must then combine them into a single augmented build.
 Example: you own a 13-build and an opponent has created a single build of 9 (6+3).
 If you have a 4 in your hand, you can play it to increase the 9-build to 13, but you must then amalgamate this with your existing 13-build to make an augmented 13-build.

 A single ace in the layout or in a player's hand or in a capture pile can be deemed to have a value of 1 or 14 according to the player who wants to use it in a build or capture.
 Once an ace is incorporated in a build, its value is fixed until the build is captured.
-If you put two aces together to make an augmented build you must choose and announce whether its value is 1 or 14.
+If you put two aces together to make a build you must choose and announce whether it i an augmented build of value 1, a single build of value 2 or an augmented build of value 14.